sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Starting to think about padding cert, so modified ``make-example-ca.sh`` to generate different length keys giving me ~1000bytes difference in cert lengths, instead of just a few bytes based on the names.

 - Did some clean-up with Makefile to help with key generation/cleaning up etc. ``make; make keys`` should be a good start here **after** you've done the main openssl build.
 Note that ``make keys`` will create a new